kastnerkyle/Papers/README.md

 Papers written for school, work, and other purposes.

-To install TEX in Ubuntu, do a sudo apt-get install texlive-full
+To install TEX in Ubuntu, do a sudo apt-get install texlive texlive-full